danielstoller/Micromouse-2023/README.md

    - Users can observe the mouse's movement, areas explored, and the evolving best path.

 3. **Algorithm Testing:**
-   - Enables thorough testing of the maze-solving algorithm under various conditions.
+   - Enables thorough testing of the maze-solving algorithm under controlled conditions.
    - Users can assess the algorithm's performance and make informed adjustments.

 4. **User-Friendly Interface:**